 Like action, adventure, and wildlife documentaries?
 Then you’re going to flat-out love this trip.
-The itinerary reads like a special double-issue of your favourite travel mag: towering sand dunes, impossibly deep canyons, wildlife safari drives in Etosha, Kruger, and Matobo National Parks, the bone-shaking roar of Victoria Falls, traditional dinner and dance, campouts under a sprawling blanket of stars – and that’s just the start!
-With expert CEOs and loads of optional activities available, you’ll run out of time before you run out of things to do, see, and experience.
+The itinerary reads like a special double-issue of your favourite travel mag: towering sand dunes, impossibly deep canyons, wildlife safari drives in Etosha, Kruger, and Matobo National Parks, the bone-shaking roar of Victoria Falls, traditional dinner and dance, campouts under a sprawling blanket of stars — and that’s just the start!
+With expert Chief Experience Officers (CEOs) and loads of optional activities available, you’ll run out of time before you run out of things to do, see, and experience.

 Arrive at any time.